top of page

 1th century AD -Old City Jerusalem

-An Archaeologist of the Israel's Antiquities Authority shows a menora carved on stone.
+• A menorah carved on stone (see picture) found in 2011.
 It was found in what archaeologists say is a 2,000-year-old drainage tunnel leading to Jerusalem's Old City.
-A menorah, a seven-branched Jewish candelabra, was one of the central features of the Jewish Temple.
-It was found in 2011 during excavations of an ancient drainage tunnel beneath Jerusalem.
-The excavation of the tunnel has yielded new artifacts from a war here 2,000 years ago shedding light on a key episode of the past.
+The excavation of the tunnel has yielded new artefacts from a war here 2,000 years ago shedding light on a key episode of the past.

 Menorah stone